DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - **Third-party governance**: external entity oversight that may be mandated by law, regulation, industry standards, contractual obligation, or licensing requirement; outside investigator or auditors are often involved
 - 1.3.1 Alignment of security function to business strategy, goals, mission, and objectives
   - **Security Management Planning**: ensures proper creation/implementation/enforcment of a security policy, and alignment with org strategy, goals, mission, and objectives
        - **Strategic Plan**: a strategic plan is a 🔥long-term plan (useful for 5 years); it defines the org's security purpose.
-A strategic plan should include risk assessment
+A strategic plan should include risk assessment.
+Strategic plans are the longest type of security management plan.
+They describe overall security goals and can be viable for up to five years.
-       - **Tactical Plan**: mid-term plan (🔥1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan or can be crafted ad hoc based on unpredicted events
+       - **Tactical Plan**: mid-term plan (🔥1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan or can be crafted ad hoc based on unpredicted events.
+Tactical plans are the next longest and describe how particular goals can be accomplished.
+They're usually good for about a year.
        - **Operational Plan**: a 🔥short-term, highly detailed plan based on strategic or tactical plans.
 It is valid or useful only for a short time.
+Operational plans have an extremely short duration.
+They provide in-depth detail on how the organization will accomplish tasks to support their strategic or tactical plans.
 - Strategy ▶️ goals ▶️ missions and objectives — support each other in a heirarchy
     - **Objectives**: are closest to the ground-level and represent small efforts to help you achieve a mission
     - **Missions**: represent a collection of objectives, and one or more missions lead to goals; when you reach your goals, you are achieving the strategy